-By law, hunters must make all reasonable efforts to immediately recover downed ducks.
-Hunters must stop shooting until the downed duck is recovered.
-On recovery, the wounded ducks must be immediately killed (i.e. dispatched).
+By law, hunters must make all reasonable attempts to immediately recover downed game birds.
+On recovery, the game birds must be immediately killed (i.e. dispatched).

-This fact sheet explains how to humanely dispatch a wounded downed duck using swatter loads and the pithing method.
-If possible and safe to do so, using a swatter load is the preferred method to humanely dispatch a duck.
+If possible and safe to do so, using a swatter load is the preferred method to humanely dispatch a duck (see the swatter loads fact sheet).
 The pithing method can be used on an unconscious duck if firing a swatter load is not possible or safe.
-Please refer to the Guidelines for how to humanely dispatch downed ducks for more detailed information.
+See the Guidelines for how to humanely dispatch downed ducks for more information on different dispatch methods.